-If you were not reimbursed, deduct your allowable moving expenses either in the year you had them or in the year you paid them.
+If you were not reimbursed, deduct your allowable moving expenses either in the year you incurred them or in the year you paid them.

 Example.
-In December 1999, your employer transferred you to another city in the United States, where you still work.
+In December 2000, your employer transferred you to another city in the United States, where you still work.
 You are single and were not reimbursed for your moving expenses.
-In 1999 you paid for moving your furniture.
-You deducted these expenses in 1999.
-In January 2000, you paid for travel to the new city.
-You can deduct these additional expenses in 2000.
+In 2000 you paid for moving your furniture.
+You deducted these expenses in 2000.
+In January 2001, you paid for travel to the new city.
+You can deduct these additional expenses in 2001.

 Reimbursed expenses.
-If you are reimbursed for your expenses, you may be able to deduct your allowable expenses either in the year you had them or paid them.
+If you are reimbursed for your expenses, you may be able to deduct your allowable expenses either in the year you incurred them or paid them.
 If you use the cash method of accounting, you can choose to deduct the expenses in the year you are reimbursed even though you paid the expenses in a different year.
 See Choosing when to deduct, later.